Auto transport broker

+A car transporter truck loaded with multiple vehicles.

 An auto transport broker is a type of cargo broker that specializes in the shipping and transportation of vehicles.
 Most vehicles shipped in the U.S. are cars and trucks, but many brokers handle boats, RVs, motorcycles and other types of vehicles as well.
 Auto transport is classified as "specialized freight trucking" under NAICS code 484230.

 Overview

 An auto transport broker is part of the personal vehicle freight business industry chain.
 In the U.S., these broker companies must have proper licensing and authority from the FMCSA to be allowed to broker vehicles for customers.
 The individual or business that needs to move a car or other vehicle is the shipper; the shipper contacts a broker to have their vehicle shipped or transported.
 Once a broker is booked, the broker's job is to find a carrier, which is the individual or company that actually employs drivers and operates the car transport equipment.

 Brokers are employed because they have access to freight load boards, where they can post the job and find carriers that have transportation resources in the area.
 They can also get lower shipping prices by getting competing bids by different carriers.
 However, brokers and carriers are not always separate entities - a number of auto transport companies handle both brokerage and transport.